 - You can view public repositories without a Bitbucket account if you have the URL for that repository.

-- Each repository belongs to a user account or a team.
+- Each repository belongs to a user account or a workspace.
 In the case of a user account, that user owns the repository.
-In the case of a team, that team owns it.
+In the case of a workspace, that workspace owns it.

 - The repository owner is the only person who can delete the repository.
-If the repository belongs to a team, an admin can delete the repository.
+If the repository belongs to a workspace, an admin can delete the repository.

 - A code project can consist of multiple repositories across multiple accounts but can also be a single repository from a single account.